 As I wander around, I spot two Japanese women dressed as Geisha.

 The Geisha are here to promote the area of Nihombashi.
 I am handed an envelope containing a fake boarding pass, and loads of smaller flyers advertising their area.
-One of the flyers describes Nihombashi as, “The crossroad of past and present – dive intro an array of unique Edo experiences.”
+One of the flyers describes Nihombashi as, “The crossroad of past and present – dive into an array of unique Edo experiences.”
 It also features advertisements for the local food outlets in the area, coupons for tea ceremonies, and adverts for shops that sell traditional crafts and gifts.

 East Hall Six contains a massive RV show, which is of no interest to me.
 East Hall Five is littered with stands from outside of Asia.
-East Hall four contains stands for the many Japanese airlines, and corporate companies.
+East Hall four contains stands for the many Japanese airlines and corporate companies.
 I continue my wandering around, getting more and more free flyers and bags of promotional material.
 It seems every stand here has some form of entertainment or a weird mascot.
 The Okinawa stand even has an aquarium showcasing many of their tropical fish.

-As well as having an aquarium, Okinawa are also having a live dance and drum show.
+As well as having an aquarium, Okinawa is also having a live dance and drum show.
 Men from Kanazawa Prefecture balance from dangerous looking ladders whilst wearing traditional robes.
 A famous female vocalist is singing on a stage, but I am not allowed to take photographs.
 The people of Switzerland are dancing.
 A sign saying, “Meet South Africa,” hosts a live percussion show.

 Egyptians dance too.
 The Taiwanese perform a circus act.
 China has a folk dance.
-South Korea has a performance from an all female K-pop band, followed by a live talk show; again, no photography is allowed.
+South Korea has a performance from an all-female K-pop band, followed by a live talk show; again, no photography is allowed.
 Many more stands are giving talks.
 I have a nice chat with the people of Bhutan, a country I have been interested in visiting for quite some time.
-I also check in on the Maldives and talk about Climate Change, and their governments decision to go carbon neutral.
+I also check in on the Maldives and talk about Climate Change, and their government’s decision to go carbon neutral.
 I even have a random chat with Brianna Acosta, better known as Miss Hawaii 2013.

 I wander around a bit longer, enjoying the many dances, mascots, and people dressed as samurai.
 Overall the exhibition is pretty good; it offers an excellent chance for the people of Japan to learn about other cultures, hands on.
 At the same time, there is plenty to learn about Japan here too.

-Eventually I tire and take the two trains back to Asakusa.
+Eventually, I tire and take the two trains back to Asakusa.
 Here I eat at an Italian restaurant.
 The Japanese owner comes to talk to me after my meal and starts asking loads of questions.
-Apparently he sees me almost every day and wants to know where I am from and what I am doing in Asakusa; he’s just curious I suppose.
+Apparently, he sees me almost every day and wants to know where I am from and what I am doing in Asakusa; he’s just curious I suppose.
 When I go to pay, he randomly gives me a ten percent discount.
 “Grazie!”
 I say to him, but ironically, he doesn’t speak any Italian.
 Unbelievable.